 On hand-forged solid stainless steel and aluminium furniture, the metalwork has been polished so that it has a near mirror-like finish.
-But, the finish will look slightly duller than a glass mirrored item and will naturally contain light polishing swirls and light scratches.
-Very gentle indentations are to be expected from an item forged from metal.
+But, the finish will look slightly duller than a glass mirrored item and will naturally contain light polishing swirls and light scratches (see example, right).
+Gentle indentations are to be expected from an item forged from metal.
 On joins, some soldering marks may be visible - this is normal and a requirement of solid and safe furniture.

 This advice applies to silver, copper and gold coloured solid metal items - the latter two have thick electroplating, which will not come off through the use of cleaning products.

 - Not suitable for outdoor use